-Write through the Word with these Scripture calendars that gives you a verse, centered around a different theme each month, to write and pray over each day!
-You can sign up to get these monthly Scripture calendars and journaling pages right through this form on my blog!
+Write through the Word with Scripture calendars that give you a verse or two, centered around a different theme each month, to write and pray over each day!
+Check out Write Through the Word by clicking here!

 I hope these tips have been helpful and that you can implement at least one or two in your own home.
 Feel free to share your ideas for getting more Scripture into your day in the comments!